simao-silva/noip-renewer/README.md

 ```

 ## Known issues / limitations
-* The script assumes that the No-IP account language is set to english.
+* The script assumes that the No-IP account language is set to English.
 For other languages it depends on the translation provided by [googletrans](https://pypi.org/project/googletrans/) so it might not work in other languages ([#11](https://github.com/simao-silva/noip-renewer/issues/11)).
 In any case, translation can be disabled by setting `TRANSLATE_ENABLED` to `false`;

 * In fresh accounts an extra pop up might appear that unable the script to proceed ([#14](https://github.com/simao-silva/noip-renewer/issues/14)).
 It appears to not show on following renovations.